 As well as the wonder of its natural elements, there is a lot of Indigenous heritage here and learning about that will give you a much deeper understanding of the significance of the site.

 I would recommend spending a few days at Uluru – including at nearby Kata Tjuta – to explore it properly from every perspective.
 It changes a lot during the day as the sun arcs across the sky, and you’ll want to go for some walks as well as tours to make the most of your visit.

 You can read more about the best things to do at Uluru here.

 Alice Springs is one of the most colourful towns in the Northern Territory, where you’ll find an Outback atmosphere that can be used as a base to explore the dramatic sights of the region.

-In the town itself, you can visit organisations like the Royal Flying Doctor Service and School of the Air, browse through art galleries, and learn more at heritage sites and the Museum of Central Australia.
+There are lots of things to do in Alice Springs, including visiting organisations like the Royal Flying Doctor Service and School of the Air, browse through art galleries, and learn more at heritage sites and the Museum of Central Australia.

 Then you can head out to the East or West MacDonnell Ranges to see the magnificent landscapes of gaps and gorges of this mountainous terrain.
 There are lots of things to do, including bushwalks, but one of the highlights is the 231-kilometre walking route called the Larapinta Trail.

 Another beautiful area well worth visiting is Finke Gorge National Park, about 140 kilometres from Alice Springs.
 It’s said that the river here is one of the oldest in the world (up to 350 million years old) and there are some great hiking trails to get close to the red cliffs and waterholes.